大象tv

 Radioactive drugs (radiopharmaceuticals)

-Bone-seeking radioactive drugs, such as samarium-153-EDTMP (Quadramet) or radium-233 (Xofigo), are sometimes used to slow tumor growth and treat symptoms such as pain in people with advanced osteosarcoma.
+Bone-seeking radioactive drugs, such as samarium-153-EDTMP (Quadramet) or radium-223 (Xofigo), can be used to slow tumor growth and treat symptoms, such as pain, in people with advanced osteosarcoma.
 These drugs are injected into a vein and collect in the bones.
 Once there, the radiation they give off kills the cancer cells.

 These drugs are especially helpful when cancer has spread to many bones, since external beam radiation would need to be aimed at each affected bone.
 In some cases, these drugs are used together with external beam radiation aimed at the most painful bone metastases.